 - Our housekeeping department is using disinfectants approved by the Environmental Protection Agency (EPA) that specifically target the Coronavirus family.

 - We will continue to evaluate our community outings to reduce the risk of exposure and will only allow weekend passes as clinically appropriate.

 - We have asked all vendors to leave deliveries outside and to alert us when a delivery has been completed.
 If a vendor must bring a delivery inside, they are undergoing the same screening process as our employees.
 For contractors who must complete work onsite, they are also undergoing our employee screening process.

 - We will continue to provide extensive education to our employees and clients about COVID-19 and healthy hygiene habits that prevent spreading.

-- We will continue to limit volunteer activities, tours, and other activities that create an opportunity for exposure to COVID-19 at our treatment centers.
+- We will continue to limit volunteer activities, tours, and other activities that create opportunities for exposure to COVID-19 at our treatment centers.

 - Each new client is tested for COVID-19 as part of the admissions process.
-They will be given a face mask to wear until we have the test results to help ensure the safety of all clients in our care.
+They are also given a face mask to wear any time they are in community settings in the facility and are educated on proper social distancing protocols.

 Check out these free, educational, and therapeutic resources to help families connect and navigate through the increased stress, isolation, and uncertainties during these times.

 Admissions & Referrals

 At this time, we are continuing to accept new clients.
 If you’re concerned about your child’s wellbeing or would like to make a client referral, call our Admissions team at (913) 890-7468.